ShortTimeNoSee/OSINT-Deck/README.md

 # OSINT Deck

 Welcome to OSINT Deck!
-This project aims to be a comprehensive, community-driven directory of Open Source Intelligence (OSINT) tools and resources, presented in an easy-to-navigate "deck" format.
+This project aims to be a comprehensive, community-driven directory of Open Source Intelligence (OSINT) tools and resources, presented in an easy-to-navigate format.

 ## How to Contribute